 In February 2019, 75 eighth graders and 5 teachers from Lakeland Elementary/Middle came to the UMBC campus for an arts field trip.
 Due to bureaucratic processes, the students had not been able to join their fellow classmates on their original field trip, but the Charlesmead gift gave them the chance to attend this alternative field trip.
-Led by graduate student Rachel Wallace, the students all had the chance to: view an art show in our Center for Art Design and Visual Culture (CADVC), create their own collaborative sculptures, explore the technology in the Imaging Resource Center (IRC), tour the UMBC campus, eat lunch in the UMBC dining hall, and play basketball in the gym.
+Led by graduate student Rachel Wallace, the students all had the chance to: view an art show in our Center for Art, Design and Visual Culture (CADVC), create their own collaborative sculptures, explore the technology in the Imaging Research Center (IRC), tour the UMBC campus, eat lunch in the UMBC dining hall, and play basketball in the gym.

 In May 2019, Alan Kreizenbeck of the Theatre Department partnered with WombWorks to produce two plays by African American playwrights.
 The Charlesmead gift funded stipends for high school students from Frederick Douglass and ConneXions, who trained as technical theatre interns during the productions.
 The gift also allowed for 120 high school students to view two matinee performances, meet the playwright, and discuss the significance of the plays.